jefferson-amorim/notion-pdf-exporter/README.md

 ## Configure the .notion-cookies

-Taking advantage of being logged in and with devtools open and:
+Assuming you're still logged in and have devtools open:
 - Open the devtools console;
 - Execute `copy(document.cookie)` to copy cookies content to clipboard;
 - Create the `.notion-cookies` file based on the `.notion-cookies-sample`;